unicrowio/sdk/README.md

 Define which network should be used by default.
 If `autoSwitchNetwork` is set to true, the contract interaction functions will ask user to switch to this network, otherwise the functions will revert with an error.
+Currently supported networks and their chain IDs
+- 42161 - Arbitrum One
+- 421614 - Arbitrum Sepolia
+- 8453 - Base
+- 8453 - Base Sepolia

 ```js
 Unicrow.config({